naramjalkoht/cashier-chargebee/README.md

         ]);
     });

-Similarly to when creating checkout sessions for existing users, you may utilize additional methods available on the `Laravel\Cashier\CheckoutBuilder` instance to customize the guest checkout session:
+Similarly to when creating checkout sessions for existing users, you may utilize additional methods available on the `Chargebee\Cashier\CheckoutBuilder` instance to customize the guest checkout session:

     use Illuminate\Http\Request;
-    use Laravel\CashierChargebee\Checkout;
+    use Chargebee\Cashier\Checkout;

     Route::get('/product-checkout', function (Request $request) {
         return Checkout::guest()